guidecayeux/trajectory-analysis/README.md

 ## Process

-Transform image to text using https://www.imagetotext.info/ ;
+Transform image to text using https://www.imagetotext.info/

 Raw data put in  trajectory_page-XXXX.txt

-Clean data for text.
+Clean data of any text.
 Usually the headers and sometimes in the middle.

-Duplicate an XXX.0s and change the data const with the content of trajectory_page-XXXX.txt
+Duplicate an XXX.js and change the data const with the content of trajectory_page-XXXX.txt

-For the moment, each page has its own .0s to better detect parsing mistakes, makes it easier to work with.
+Each page has its own .js to better detect parsing mistakes, makes it easier to work with.

+`execute_all.sh` builds the results.csv.

+## TODO

+*[ ] Page 1
+*[ ] Page 22 (auto parsing failed drastically)